-In this case, Employee was warned that the failure to submit a brief could result in sanctions as enumerated in Rule 621.3.
-Employee failed to submit a written brief in response to the Order issued on April 4, 2012, which granted him an extension of time to file a brief.
+In this case, Employee was warned that the failure to submit a brief could result in sanctions as enumerated in Rule 621.3.20 Employee failed to submit a written brief in response to the Order issued on February 17, 2012.
 Employee also failed to provide a Statement of Good Cause on or before April 30, 2012, to explain his failure to submit a brief.
-I find that Employee's lack of diligence in pursuing an appeal before OEA constitutes a failure to prosecute and serves alternate grounds for the dismissal of this matter.
+I find that Employee's lack of diligence in pursuing an appeal before the OEA constitutes a failure to prosecute and serves alternate grounds for the dismissal of this matter.